 - Social capital is status.
 What people care about determines who they want to know.
 Influencers have millions of followers because they best mirror what most find important.

 Wouldn't it be wonderful if capital organically flowed to the most useful and most resonating memes?
-Rewarded the best meme dealers: artists, thinkers and inventors?
+Rewarded the best meme dealers: artists, creators, thinkers and inventors?

 Alas, meme markets are not free nor meritocratic.
 They're closed networks whose rulers censor and enforce memes for self-interest.

 Networks benefit from network effects: each new participant increases network value for all others.
 The biggest network pulls in all social and economic capital to become the only network.
 At its head stand the most powerful people in society.
 Their memes claim all cultural capital.

 In liberal societies, meme distribution networks are run by shareholders who manipulate meme markets for profit.
 The business is to claim and mine memes for attention, then auction it off to advertisers (economic capital).
 In exchange, we get to keep the followers (social capital).